parttimehacker/diyha3-siren/README.md

 ## Description:
 Raspberry Pi project that implements a loud pulsing siren and flashing red LED as part of a larger "do it yourself home automation" system.
 The systemd service is written in Pyhton3.
 The siren and LED are powered by a 12 volt battery.

-## Table of Contents:
-Optionally, include a table of contents in order to allow other people to quickly navigate especially long or detailed READMEs.

 ## Installation:
 Installation is a two step process.
 First import two pip3 libraries.
 MQTT is used to subscribe and publish "do it yourself home automation" topics.
-The second step is to create a systemd service so the application starts when rebooted or via user commands.

-step 1 - installation
+The second step is to create a systemd service so the application starts when rebooted or via user commands. step 1 - installation
 ```chmod +x *.sh
 ./installation-script.sh